-Addressing homeless encampments on state-owned right of way must be a partnership and multi-agency response.
-WSDOT does not have the staff, resources or expertise to combat the underlying causes of homelessness alone - nor is that appropriate for our maintenance personnel to do so.
+Addressing homeless encampments on state-owned right of way must be a partnership and multi- agency response.
+WSDOT does not have the staff, resources, or expertise to combat the underlying causes of homelessness alone - nor is that appropriate for our maintenance personnel to do so.
 The agency also does not have a real-time census count of encampments and lacks the resources, staffing and training of the social service providers who can accomplish this task.

 This work requires consistent funding in place for all partners - especially including increased and varied types of housing to meet all the needs of the people experiencing homelessness.
+There is also a recurring expense for ongoing monitoring of existing sites to ensure property is not damaged and sightlines remain appropriate to discourage re-encampment.

-Providing funding directly to partners will ensure consistence work can be accomplished and therefore provide more information about outcomes and where efforts may be improved.
+Providing funding directly to partners will ensure consistent work can be accomplished and therefore provide more information about outcomes and where efforts may be improved.
 That additional expertise is needed to help quantify the overall needs at every level (state government, local governments, social services, and community organizations) to achieve the proviso's objectives.